C0mpi11er/ObsidianNotes/PortSwigger_WebSecurity/APi/Server side paramter pollution.md

 - Modify the application behavior.
 - Access unauthorized data.
 -
-ou can use a URL-encoded `#` character to attempt to truncate the server-side request.
+u can use a URL-encoded `#` character to attempt to truncate the server-side request.
 To help you interpret the response, you could also add a string after the `#` character.

 For example, you could modify the query string to the following: